Geoffrey Nettle: Early life and education

 Geoffrey Nettle was born in Cottesloe, Western Australia, a beachside suburb of Perth and moved to Victoria at an early age.
 Nettle received his secondary education at Wesley College, Melbourne.

 Nettle completed a Bachelor of Economics at the Australian National University followed by a Bachelor of Laws, for which he received First Class Honours, at the University of Melbourne in 1975.
 While studying at Melbourne, he was a resident at Trinity College, where he rowed and played rugby.
 Nettle then completed a Bachelor of Civil Laws with First-Class Honours at Magdalen College, Oxford.

 Career

-Nettle was admitted to practice in 1977 and was a solicitor with Mallesons Stephen Jaques (now King & Wood Mallesons).
+Nettle was admitted to practice in 1977 and was a solicitor with Mallesons Stephen Jaques (now Mallesons).
 He was called to the bar in November 1982.
 He became a Queen's Counsel in 1992.
 His major areas of practice were commercial law, taxation, constitutional law and administrative law.
 In 2001, Nettle was the crown prosecutor in the extradition case of Konrāds Kalējs, an alleged Nazi collaborationist.

 Nettle was appointed a Judge of the Supreme Court of Victoria, Trial Division, in 2002, and a Judge of Appeal of the Victorian Court of Appeal, Supreme Court of Victoria, in 2004.

 Unusually for an Appeal Justice, in 2013, he presided over the trial at first instance of Adrian Ernest Bayley for the rape and murder of Jill Meagher in Melbourne, Australia.